Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Conclusion

 This study challenges the conventional wisdom that complex AI-based optimizers are always necessary for software engineering (SE) problems.
 By analyzing intrinsic dimensionality (ID) and dimensionality reduction ratios (DRR), we have shown that many SE datasets contain redundant features that allow for simpler, faster optimization methods.
 Our results suggest that instead of defaulting to computationally expensive techniques, researchers and practitioners should first assess dataset complexity using DRR before selecting an optimization approach.

 Through extensive experiments across multiple SE and AI datasets, we find that traditional hyperparameter optimization strategies can often be replaced by lightweight heuristics like LITE and Successive Halving without loss of effectiveness.
-This result highlights the importance of problem-aware optimization, where the selection of methods should be guided by underlying dataset properties rather than generic benchmarking.

-The broader implication of our work is a call for greater scrutiny in SE research methodology.
-Many recent studies rely on large, black-box AI models without adequately comparing them to simpler alternatives.
-As demonstrated in our analysis, in cases where DRR is high, complex models may add unnecessary overhead while failing to provide significant performance improvements.
-Future work should focus on developing adaptive frameworks that automatically tailor optimization techniques based on dataset complexity.
+\BLUE \here{conc} As stated in the introduction, we stress that the DRR effect is a common empirical effect that holds for 50 datasets from a range of SE tasks (see Section~\ref{data}).
+As such it is a {\em limited conclusion} and not some ironclad natural law (as evidence of this, in Section~\ref{rq3} we discuss four counter-examples to this effect).

+Nevertheless, the DRR effect is frequently found in our data.
+We hence recommend that practitioners check for high DRR before deploying expensive optimization methods.
+As said above, the DRR effect is a simple diagnostic that could save orders of magnitude in computational cost. \BLACK